 Student Programs serves students from TK-12th grade in Valley Community Schools, Juvenile Court School, a Charter school.
 Students in Valley Community schools (Grades 6-12) are referred by their District of Residence and need additional support in place to become successful in their program requirements and in turn be able to return to their district.
 These classrooms consist of grade spans, not one grade per classroom.
 The students in Juvenile Court School are educated in a facility provided by Merced County in mixed grade level wings.
-The Charter school serves TK-12th grades and is non classroom based.
+The Charter school serves TK-12th grades and is nonclassroom based.
+For the 2022/23 school year, a Dual Language Immersion program in Spanish and English was added to the Charter School.
 Every effort is made to hire effective, experienced teachers to provide instruction to our students.

 The analysis included the identification of low-income students taught by inexperienced teachers.
 MCOE defines inexperienced teachers as those who hold a Provisional Internship Permit (PIP), Short-Term Staff Permit (STSP), or are participating in an approved/accredited Intern Program.
 The data on the number of PIPs, STSPs, and Interns working in the MCOE programs came from CDE's SARC website (www.sarconline.org).
-Data was also gathered from the MCOE Human Resources Credential Analyst's list of teacher credentials and permits that is updated monthly based on credentials and permits on file with the California Commission on Teacher Credentialing.
+Data was also gathered from the MCOE Human Resources Credential Analyst's list of teacher credentials and permits which is updated monthly based on credentials and permits on file with the California Commission on Teacher Credentialing.

-After close analysis of credential data and the number of low-income students enrolled in MCOE programs, it has been determined that in 2020-2021, 19% of MCOE teachers are defined as inexperienced (data source: SARC).
-The data also shows that 73% of our students our considered to be low-income (data source: EdData)

-The data also shows that 83% of our students are considered to be minorities.
-Approximately 85% of MCOE students who are in a minority subgroup are also considered low-income (data source: DataQuest).
+After a close analysis of credential data and the number of low-income students enrolled in MCOE programs, it has been determined that in 2020-2021, 18% of MCOE teachers are defined as ineffective.
+The data also shows that 79% of our students are considered to be low-income.
+The data also shows that 84% of our students are considered to be minorities.
+Approximately 81% of MCOE students who are in a minority subgroup are also considered low-income (data source: DataQuest).